pimeys/MySimpleUploader/README.md

 ------------

 This project is my deep dive into one of the strangest problems in web: the multipart upload.
-Yes, you can send file with every browser, but there's no unified API for getting the file progress or sending the file with AJAX.
+Yes, you can send a file with every browser, but there's no unified API for getting the file progress or sending the file with AJAX.

 We need to monitor the progress in the server side.
 There's another problem
-field: web servers have a tendency to cache the upload before they send the request for application, so if you don't want to tie yourself to a specific server (nginx or apache) using upload progress modules, you have to think some other approach.
+field: web servers have a tendency to cache the upload before they send the request for application, so if you don't want to tie yourself to a specific server using upload progress modules, you have to think some other approach.

 The client side is also quite problematic.
 You can't use regular AJAX requests, but you can fake it using a hidden iframe.